E-mail to a friend X

 c) Signs that their relative has suffered a heart attack from one-too-many helpings of this meat-and-potato casserole, usually slathered with butter and topped with bacon.

-2. Canadians love a good buffet – the Chinese buffet is an all-you-can eat affair, consisting of chow mein, won ton soup, potstickers and other take-out favorites.
+Question 2: Canadians love a good buffet – the Chinese buffet is an all-you-can eat affair, consisting of chow mein, won ton soup, potstickers and other take-out favourites.
 Where did this culinary convention come from?

 a) A love of all things convenient.
 As take-out grew in popularity, Chinese restaurants started offering in-and-out buffets to appease on-the-go eaters.